 We waited until around 12 weeks to do our official announcement that we were expecting.
 And of course I had to do my own photo shoot to tell the world Baby Henesy was due on Valentine’s day!
 All the highlights here -> Be Mine – Valentine’s Pregnancy Announcement.

 As a first time mama, I read the book and was expecting all of the cliche symptoms.
 My first trimester, I mostly slept and ate and slept some more.
 I did have some morning sickness, and sinus trouble but nothing too bad.
 Just annoying.
 The second trimester everyone said would be the best with the most energy…. not for this mama!
 I suffered several hormonal migraines that lasted days at a time.
 The longest was 10 days.
 Thank the Lord for peppermint oil!
 My third trimester I did have some serious heartburn and insomnia, back aches and hip pain, was probably the easiest for me overall.
 I was just really big and bored.
 Did some crafts, photo shoots for myself and practiced prenatal yoga for as long as I could.

 During my pregnancy I personally chose to refuse any sort of shots and vaccines.
 I ate the absolute healthiest I ever have.
 So much fruit for breakfast and so many salads with raw veggies at dinner.
 Also could not have lived without my 5 pregnancy must-haves!

 At about 4am on February 13, 2017 labor began.
 We got to the hospital by 7am.
 I wanted to forego the epidural for as long as I could.
-Which was until 9cm dilated, when I gave in and got the epidural.
-At 7:06 pm our daughter was born and our world would never be the same!
+Which was until 9cm dilated, when I gave in and got the epidural, which slowed things down.
+Thanks Goodness!
+Because I was so mentally exhausted by the labor pains.
+Then at 7:06 pm our beautiful daughter, Lillian Caroline Henesy, was born and our world would never be the same!